plerup/makeEspArduino/README.md

 #### Additional flash I/O operations

-The makefile has rules for dumping and restoring the whole flash memory contents to and from a file.
+The makefile has rules for dumping and restoring flash memory to and from a raw binary file.
 This can be convenient for saving a specific state or software for which no source code is available.

 The rules are named **dump_flash** and **restore_flash**.
-The name of the output/input file is controlled by the variable **FLASH_FILE**.
-The default value for this is "esp_flash.bin".
-All required parameters for the operations are taken from the variables mentioned above for flash size, serial port and speed etc.

-Example:
+The binary file is controlled by **FLASH_FILE**, which defaults to `esp_flash.bin` in the build directory. **DUMP_ADDR** specifies the flash start address for both operations.
+**DUMP_SIZE** specifies how much data **dump_flash** reads.

+For ESP32, `DUMP_SIZE` defaults to `ALL`, allowing esptool to determine the complete flash size.
+For ESP8266, the default dump size is derived from the selected `FLASH_DEF`.
+A partial dump can be made by specifying both the start address and size; the same start address must be supplied when restoring that binary file.

+Examples:

     espmake dump_flash FLASH_FILE=my_flash.bin
+    espmake dump_flash FLASH_FILE=app.bin DUMP_ADDR=0x10000 DUMP_SIZE=0x100000
+    espmake restore_flash FLASH_FILE=app.bin DUMP_ADDR=0x10000

+The direct flash maintenance operations use the esptool command syntax appropriate for the selected ESP8266 or ESP32 core.

 #### Building an object file library